tarantool/doc/doc/how-to/app/app_roles.rst

         └─── role4
                  └─── role5

-The roles are enable in a configuration as follows:
+The roles are enabled in a configuration as follows:

 ..  code-block:: yaml